mjmlab/pyinseq/README.md

 # Current status

 I've been using this in-house but there are still some bugs.
 Many steps are commented out.
+Need to take a quick break and will return to work on it ~Sep 12.

 # Project purpose